iizukanao/picam/README.md

                           Display preview window at specified position
       --opacity           Preview window opacity
                           (0=transparent..255=opaque; default=255)
-      --query             Query camera capabilities then exit
+      --blank[=0xAARRGGBB]  Set the video background color to black (or optional ARGB value) --query             Query camera capabilities then exit
      [timestamp] (may be a bit heavy on Raspberry Pi 1) --time              Enable timestamp